BryceCanyonCounty/bcc-legendaries/README.md

 - I really hope you enjoy the script thanks for trying it!
 - I have optimized this code quite alot, but if you see any code that can be optimized further please open a pull request and I will take a look if it works I will merge it.
 Or just tell me lol.
 - You can edit the code obviously.
 All I ask is that you release the edits to the community freely.
+- The level system automatically creates a table in your database if you set it too true in the config.
+So there is no sql file to run!